rancher/fleet-docs/docs/ref-fleet-yaml.md

   deploy larger bundles.

   As Fleet stores bundles via etcd, this may cause issues on some clusters where resultant bundle sizes may exceed etcd's configured maximum blob size.
-See [this issue](https://github.com/rancher/fleet/issues/1650) for more details.
+Refer to [Request entity too large #1650 issue](https://github.com/rancher/fleet/issues/1650) for more details.
   :::

 * [Helm.WaitForJobs](/ref-crds#helmoptions)